 Which Is Best?

 Although Instagram is mentioned second here, it ties, if not surpasses Facebook in the most widely used to advertise a brand’s message.
 Instagram is a platform created to share photos and videos (and now a story feed) with short messaging and most importantly drives the hashtag connection.
-As users post content to their profile, they have the option to not only tag their location but also add hashtags to their content which are then used in the keyword or key message searches with users around the world.
-For instance, our Tito’s On Tour Custom Airstream garnered a variety of hashtags as we traveled the country as users posted photos and videos from their experience using: #titosontour, #lovetitos, #titosvodka, #titoshandmadevodka, etc. As other fans posted their content to Instagram, they were able to follow the digital hashtag of their choice and follow the tour in markets across the country.
+As users post content to their profile, they have the option to not only tag their location, but also add hashtags to their content which are then used in keyword or key message searches with users around the world.
+For instance, our Tito’s On Tour Custom Airstream garnered a variety of hashtags as we travelled the country as users posted photos and videos from their experience using: #titosontour , #lovetitos , #titosvodka , #titoshandmadevodka, etc. As other fans posted their content to Instagram, they were able to follow the digital hashtag of their choice and follow the tour in markets across the country.

-In addition to Facebook and Instagram, there are several platforms in the runner-up category in which their effectiveness depend on a brand’s activation, live event or their social media presence.
-Twitter is our first runner-up as it is less used by the general market but still carries strength and power in brand messaging through live interaction and hashtags.
-Snapchat is another worthy runner-up as it allows brands to post the short photo or video clips to their profile to give small glimpses to followers as to what is happening at an activation and also provides custom creative brand overlays for users posting their content in a specific radius of an event.
+In addition to Facebook and Instagram, there are several platforms in the runner up category in which their effectiveness depend on a brand’s activation, live event or their social media presence.
+Twitter is our first runner up as it is less used by the general market, but still carries strength and power in brand messaging through live interaction and hashtags.
+Snapchat is another worthy runner up as it allows brands to post short photo or video clips to their profile to give small glimpses to followers as to what is happening at an activation and also provides custom creative brand overlays for users posting their content in a specific radius of an event.
 And last but certainly not least is Periscope, our current favorite new(ish) platform that, like Facebook Live, allows followers to view live footage from an event or activation.

 There is no doubt that all of the above-mentioned Social Media platforms have and will continue to create an impact in the experiential marketing space as each connects a brand with their fans on a wider and more rapid scale.
 While each platform offers its own unique experience for users, the common thread with Social Media is that a single message can be spread to all ends of the globe by a simple piece of uploaded content – thus the conclusion of how and why Social Media is especially impacting the experiential marketing industry.